AllGloryToTheHypnotoad/netscan2/README.rst

 3. Scan each host to determine open ports and services
 4. Store record of hosts in JSON file, html webpage, or prints to screen

 **Note:** Since IP addresses change, the hosts are finger printed via their MAC address.

-**Note:** On linux it uses avahi to get hostnames, but doesn't work on OSX

 Alternatives
 --------------

 `Fing <http://www.overlooksoft.com/fing>`__ is a great and fast network scanner, I have their app on my iPad.
 However, the ``fing`` commandline tool for RPi I have noticed errors in the MAC address and therefor don't trust it for this application.

 Install
 --------

 Pre-requisites::